 This course covers the definition of the political system and its characteristics.
-This is in addition to studying the constitutional framework and the constitutional framework of the Bahraini political system, including organizing the authorities' organization and the relationship between them.
-It shows the map of the Bahraini political forces, and the map of the Bahrain political regime and its movement.
+Moreover, it studying the constitutional framework and the constitutional framework of the Bahraini political system, including different governmental organs and the relationship between them.
+It shows the map of the Bahraini political forces, and the structure of the Bahrain political regime and its activities.